electron/electron/docs/tutorial/offscreen-rendering.md

 #### GPU accelerated

 GPU accelerated rendering means that the GPU is used for composition.
-Because of that, the frame has to be copied from the GPU which requires more performance, thus this mode is slower than the Software output device.

-Benefits: support of WebGL and 3D CSS animations.
+Because of that, the frame has to be copied from the GPU which requires more resources, thus this mode is slower than the Software output device.
+The benefit of this mode is that WebGL and 3D CSS animations are supported.

 #### Software output device